 1. Remove old paving

-Asphalt driveway removal can be done using a jackhammer to break up the asphalt or even a circular saw to cut the driveway into small pieces.
-However, the most efficient way to remove old asphalt is with an excavator.
-Regardless of what machine you decide to use, you will need to account for the waste and disposal of the old asphalt.
-Depending on the size of the driveway the amount of old asphalt will need to be hauled away in a truck and taken to a recycling center.
-Removing old paving is an essential step in preparing for new asphalt paving and may require tools and experience only professionals can provide.
+Asphalt driveway removal can be done using a jackhammer to break up the surface or a circular saw to cut the pavement into smaller pieces.
+However, the most efficient way to tear out old asphalt is with an excavator.
+Regardless of the machinery you choose, you must account for the waste and proper disposal of the old materials.
+Depending on the size of your driveway, a massive amount of heavy debris will need to be hauled away in a dump truck and taken to a dedicated recycling center.
+Removing the old paving is an essential step in preparing for a fresh installation, requiring specialized tools and heavy-duty experience that only professionals can reliably provide.

 2. Remove tree roots